MicrosoftDocs/cloud-adoption-framework/docs/scenarios/ai/platform/governance.md

 ## Govern AI models

 AI model governance refers to the processes for managing AI models to ensure they produce reliable, safe, and ethical outputs.
-Controls over model inputs and outputs help mitigate risks, including harmful content and unintended behaviors, which could affect both users and the organization.
+Controls over model inputs and outputs help mitigate risks.
+These risks include harmful content and unintended AI use.
+Both could affect users and the organization.
 These processes support responsible AI deployment, and they safeguard against potential legal and ethical challenges.

-- *Establish a process to detect AI risks.* Use tools like Defender for Cloud to [discover generative AI workloads](/azure/defender-for-cloud/identify-ai-workload-model) and [explore risks to predeployment generative AI artifacts](/azure/defender-for-cloud/explore-ai-risk).
+- *Establish a process to detect AI risks.* Use tools like Defender for Cloud to [discover generative AI workloads](/azure/defender-for-cloud/identify-ai-workload-model) and [explore risks](/azure/defender-for-cloud/explore-ai-risk) to predeployment generative AI artifacts.
 Establish a policy to regularly [red team generative AI models](/azure/ai-services/openai/concepts/red-teaming).
 Document identified risks and continuously update your AI governance policies to mitigate emerging issues.

 - *Define baseline content filters for generative AI models.* Use [Azure AI Content Safety](/azure/ai-services/content-safety/overview) to define a baseline content filter for your approved AI models.
 This safety system runs both the prompt and completion for your model through a group of classification models.
 These classification models detect and help prevent the output of harmful content across a range of categories.
 Content Safety provides features like prompt shields, groundedness detection, and protected material text detection.
 It scans images and text.
 Create a process for application teams to communicate different governance needs.